 Using an identity provider reduces the risk of a data breach caused due to password fatigue or compromised identity, adds additional security measures, and makes the task of user identity access management and privileges management easy.

-How Identity providers help users better manage their accounts?
+5 Ways in Which Identity providers help users better manage their accounts?

 - Single Sign-On (SSO): Users can access multiple applications and services with a single set of login credentials, saving time and reducing the hassle to remember multiple usernames and passwords.

 - Centralized Account Management: Users can update their profile information, reset passwords, and manage permissions for all applications and services from a single dashboard.

 - Enhanced Security: Identity providers offer advanced security measures such as two-factor authentication, encryption, and access control to protect users’ personal information from unauthorized access.